TL;DR

 - Wasted licenses lead to cost leaks.
 This financial pain also drives companies toward the Enterprise Tier.

-The SCIM Tax is a strategic move that turns IT hygiene into a high-margin upsell opportunity, designed to monetize the internal cleanup process–a process that is non-negotiable for any scaling business.
+The SCIM Tax is a strategic move that turns IT hygiene into a high-margin upsell opportunity, designed to monetize the internal cleanup process - a process that is non-negotiable for any scaling business.

-Why IT gets uniquely screwed (the heart of the SCIM vs SSO Tax problem)
+Why IT gets uniquely screwed

 The core of the problem is the differing treatment of friction: